Frequently Asked Questions

 For their first year, students have the option of taking another core requirement, a College or major requirement, or an elective (note that some majors, including engineering majors, may not have space for electives).
 Course choices depend upon a student's intended college of study and exploration of interests.

 What advice do you have for choosing a University Seminar (USEM)?

 The USEM is a unique opportunity to study deeply a special topic with an exceptional faculty member and a small group of your fellow first-year students.
-Choose the four USEMs that seem most interesting to you.
+Choose the four or five USEMs that seem most interesting to you.
 Do not choose a USEM just because you want to be done with a specific Core requirement.
 Any USEM can double-count towards two requirements: (1) the Writing 1 Core course and (2) the relevant Way of Knowing.
 For example, a Literature USEM can satisfy either the Liberal Arts 4 or Liberal Arts 6 Core requirement in addition to the Writing 1 Core requirement.